liuxjep/iam/serviceid.md

 A service ID identifies a service or application similar to how a user ID identifies a user.
 A service ID that you create can be used to enable an application outside of {{site.data.keyword.Bluemix_notm}} access to your {{site.data.keyword.Bluemix_notm}} services.
 You can assign specific access policies to the service ID that restrict permissions for using specific services, or even combine permissions for accessing different services.
 Since service IDs are not tied to a specific user, if a user happens to leave an organization and is deleted from the account, the service ID remains ensuring that your application or service stays up and running.
 {:shortdesc}

 When you create a service ID, you create a unique name and description that is easy for you to identify and work with in the UI.
-Once you have created your service ID, you can create API keys specific to each service ID that your application can use to authenticate with your {{site.data.keyword.Bluemix_notm}} services.
-To ensure that your application has the appropriate access for authenticating with your {{site.data.keyword.Bluemix_notm}} services, you use access policies assigned to each service ID that you create.
+After you create your service ID, you can [create API keys](/docs/iam?topic=iam-serviceidapikeys) specific to each service ID that your application can use to authenticate with your {{site.data.keyword.Bluemix_notm}} services.
+The API key can be set for one-time use or unlimited use.
+To ensure that your application has the appropriate access for authenticating with your {{site.data.keyword.Bluemix_notm}} services, you use access policies that are assigned to each service ID that you create.

-The access policies associated with a service ID enable specific actions that can be taken when that service ID is used to access a specific service.
-A single service ID can have multiple policies assigned that define the level of access allowed when accessing multiple Identity and access-enabled services, and even different instances of a single service.
+The access policies that are associated with a service ID enable specific actions that can be taken when that service ID is used to access a specific service.
+A single service ID can have multiple policies assigned that define the level of access that is allowed when accessing multiple Identity and access-enabled services, and even different instances of a single service.
 For example, you have two services with two service instances each.
 For example, you might assign the Viewer role for all available instances of one service and assign the Editor role for only one instance of a second service.
 This way you can customize access to multiple services, but use a single API key for authentication to all.

+All users have access to create a service ID in an account to which they are a member.
+However, to allow a user in an account access to view or manage a service ID that they did not personally create, they are required to have access with a role on the IAM identity service account management service.
+For more information, see [IAM identity service](/docs/iam?topic=iam-account-services#identity-service-account-management).
+{: tip}

 ## Creating a service ID
 {: #create_serviceid}